RusskijKorablIdiNaxuj/RusskijKorablIdiNaxuj/README.md

 ### Hi there 👋

+NOTE: If this repo becomes taken down, then it is a sign that GitHub supports war atrocities commited by putin!

 ![GUI](Capture.JPG)

 This repository was created in order to help defend against Russia propaganda during the war activities of Russian armies in Ukraine 2022.